Friday May 17, 2024

 Enhancing the Performance of Large Language Models (LLMs) in Academic Knowledge Mining through Retrieval Augmented Generation (RAG)

-• Nishitha Chidipothu, Rutgers University
+• Nishitha Chidipothu, Rutgers University, and Richard Anderson, Rutgers University

 Innovative Application of Convolutional Neural Networks in Diagnosing Type II Diabetes Mellitus Through Voice Analysis